Cognigy/Documentation/docs/ai/empower/agentic-ai.md

             - **Selected Profile Fields** — enter specific fields from the Contact Profile for targeted data use.
 Specify the field using the [Profile keys](../../analyze/contact-profiles.md#predefined-fields) format and press ++enter++ to apply it.
             - **Completed Profile** — use all fields from the Contact Profile to provide comprehensive user details.
             - **Profile Memories** — use the [Memories](../../analyze/contact-profiles.md#predefined-fields) field from the Contact Profile.
-        - **Safety Instructions** — configure the risk mitigation measures for the AI agent.
+        - **Safety Instructions** — configure the risk mitigation measures for the AI Agent.
 The built-in instructions apply to content generation, chats, Q&A, rewriting, summarization, and other tasks.
 The selected components are included in the prompt to enhance safety, which may increase token usage.
 Select one of the following options:
             - **None** — no safety guidelines are applied.
             - **Standard** — apply standard safety guidelines based on Cognigy's instructions.
 This option is selected by default.
             - **Custom** — define your custom safety guidelines.